Best Tips For Hair, Makeup, & Health When Traveling

 - If you have color treated hair, definitely bring your own shampoo and conditioner.
 Even the top salon brands come in smaller, travel sizes.

 - Packets of make-up remover and/or cleansing wipes.
 I love the Neutrogena brand.
-These are so easy to travel with since they won't spill and are non-breakable.
-Even throw a packet in your carry-on bag to refresh during a long flight.
+[Note: This is an affiliate link] These are so easy to travel with since they won't spill and are non-breakable.
+Don't forget to throw a packet in your carry-on bag to refresh during a long flight.

-- Have a stash of sample perfumes or colognes?
-I never carry along a large bottle of fragrance, but throw in a few sample bottles.
+- Do you have a stash of sample perfumes or colognes that you've picked up at the fragrance counter?
+(If not, run to your local department store and just ask!)
+I never pack a large bottle of fragrance, but throw in a few sample bottles of perfume.
 They take up little room and you'll have a variety for your entire vacation.

-- If you are cruising in a suite or staying in an upscale hotel or resort, often they provide cotton balls and swaps conveniently in the bathrooms for your use.
+- If you are cruising in a suite or staying in an upscale hotel or resort, they often provide cotton balls and swaps conveniently in the bathrooms for you to use.
+That means less to pack!

 Don't Forget...Take care of yourself